blocklet/blocklet-site/developer/docs/pages/reference/blocklet-sdk/index.md

 `Component.getComponentMountPoint(name)`

-Get mount point of first-level component of app
+Get mount point of component of app

 - _@param_ **name** `string` the name or title or did of the **component bundle**